Skip to main content

 Learner Outcomes:

-Upon successful completion of the course, students will be able to: develop basic skills in problem solving, motivation, and working with groups; build the technical skills needed to manage workflow and the physical environment; examine current issues and concerns of supervisors, including: diversity in the workforce, discrimination, stress, substance abuse, intense competition, cultural differences and legal constraints; identify quality principles and processes; analyze and describe organizations and the various levels of management.
+Upon successful completion of the course, students will be able to: develop basic skills in problem solving, motivation, and working with groups; build technical skills needed to manage workflow and the physical environment; examine current issues and concerns of supervisors, including diversity in the workforce, discrimination, stress, substance abuse, intense competition, cultural differences and legal constraints; identify quality principles and processes; and analyze and describe organizations and their various levels of management.

 Instruction: